 The recipe called for a two-inch biscuit cutter.
 When I measured the diameter of my biscuit cutters, I found the two-inch cutter was tiny.
 Definitely not something you could pile pork on!
 I used my largest cutter, which was probably at least three inches in diameter.
 So when using a bigger cutter and making thicker biscuits, you’ll need a longer cooking time (duh).
 I upped the suggested cooking time range from 10 to 12 to 10 to 15 minutes.

 I believe a 2 ½-inch cutter makes a nice slider-sized biscuit.

 - 1 T. active dry yeast

 - ½ c. warm water

 - 3 to 3 ¼ c. flour

 - Mix buttermilk and baking soda together in a bow or measuring cupl.
 Mix yeast, sugar, salt and water together in a second bowl or measuring cup.
 Let stand until foamy.
 Combine flour and shortening, stirring with a fork until mixed well.
 Mix in both the buttermilk and yeast mixture.
 (Dough will be wet and sticky.)
 Cover loosely with a plastic wrap and let rise in a warm place until doubled in size.

 - Meanwhile preheat oven to 400 degrees.
 Bake biscuits 10 to 15 minutes, until golden brown.
+If your oven doesn’t brown (like mine), you can force them to brown by turning on the broiler for a minute or two – make sure your biscuits are not right under the broiler though or you could accidentally burn them.
 Split and fill with barbecued pulled pork, thinly sliced ham (or other deli meat).